Ovo Energy Reviews - is it 100% green?

 OVO Energy is one of Britain’s largest and fastest-growing green suppliers, recently hitting 850,000 customers after only nine years in business.
-As one of the only independent suppliers with any chance of knocking the Big 6 off their perch, OVO are bringing renewable energy to the masses.
+As one of the only independent suppliers with any chance of knocking the Big 6 off their perch, OVO is bringing renewable energy to the masses.

-In our independent OVO Energy review we give you the lowdown on their customer service, tariffs, pricing and account management to help you decide if switching to OVO is worth your while.
+In our independent OVO Energy review, we give you the lowdown on their customer service, tariffs, pricing and account management to help you decide if switching to OVO is worth your while.

 OVO Energy at a Glance

 - Award-winning green supplier